 The long awaited first revision to the HSG248 Asbestos Analysts Guide has been released, and has provided additional guidance for analytical organisations, licensed contractors and clients.
-Having read through the guide in detail, here are the points you need to know about:
+Having read through the guide in detail, here are the 4 key points you need to know about:

 1. Stronger impartiality requirements

 Clients should employ the analyst directly and ensure they have no links or relationship with the Licensing Contractor, with a stronger emphasis on the employer for impartiality and to avoid a conflict of interest.
 The removal company should never be appointing their own analyst.

 2. Four Stage Clearance (4SC) Procedure has been beefed-up